Reading Time: 13 minutes

 social media business schools

-While Instagram may not drive web traffic to the same extent as other platforms, or seem like the most natural fit for business schools, it’s still the world’s second largest social network – as well as the one that the coming generation of your prospects are most likely to be active on.
+While Instagram may not drive web traffic to the same extent as other platforms or seem like the most natural fit for business schools, it’s still the world’s second-largest social network—and the one that the coming generation of your prospects are most likely to be active on.
 That should make it an essential part of your social media mix.

 Twitter

-While Twitter’s growth has recently been eclipsed by Instagram, it’s still one of the most popular social media channels, so it’s imperative that your school puts time and energy into maintaining a strong presence.
+While Instagram’s growth has recently eclipsed Twitter’s, it’s still one of the most popular social media channels, so your school must put time and energy into maintaining a strong presence.

-Business schools, in particular, can benefit greatly from Twitter since it’s the go-to platform for news and topical content.
-Many of your prospects may already use it to keep up with business trends, so by sharing your own content and paying attention to trending business hashtags, you can offer them the relevant information they’re already looking for, and position your school as a trusted online authority in your field.
+Business schools, in particular, can greatly benefit from Twitter since it’s the go-to platform for news and topical content.
+Many of your prospects may already use it to keep up with business trends, so by sharing your content and paying attention to trending business hashtags, you can offer them the relevant information they’re already looking for and position your school as a trusted online authority in your field.

-Example: HEC Paris Business School frequently shares its own blog posts, many of which focus on topical business trends.
-The school also retweets articles written by professors and alumni to offer Twitter users further information and insights, and demonstrate its engagement with the wider business and academic communities on the platform.
+Example: HEC Paris Business School frequently shares blog posts, many focusing on topical business trends.
+The school also retweets articles written by professors and alumni to offer Twitter users further information and insights and demonstrate its engagement with the platform’s broader business and academic communities.

 Twitter for Business Schools